fedora-infra/fedocal/doc/usage.rst

 Upload an iCalendar file
 ------------------------

-From version 0.4.0 fedocal supports the possibility to upload an iCalendar file into an existing calendar.
+Since version 0.4.0 fedocal supports the possibility to upload an iCalendar file into an existing calendar.
 Only admins (calendar admin and fedocal admin) can upload an iCalendar file.
 To do so, select the calendar in which to upload the iCalendar file in the left menu (or in the front page) by clicling on its name.